Ikpia/stage_2/README.md

 ## REST API THAT PERFORMS CRUD OPERATIONS

-This is a rest api that perform crud operations.
+This is a rest api that perform crud operations, click https://drive.google.com/file/d/1UjUldO5Lex0EQSa3JONV2gYOX4TEbeLj/view?usp=sharing to see the uml class diagrama.

 ## Features